 Dr Cutbush’s commitment to further education through research and training sees him travel both nationally and internationally to attend courses and conferences.
-He was awarded the Shoulder and Elbow Society of Australia International Travelling Fellowship and in 2011 he visited members of the European Society for Shoulder and Elbow Surgery.
+He was awarded the Shoulder and Elbow Society of Australia International Travelling Fellowship and visited members of the European Society for Shoulder and Elbow Surgery.

 Ken’s postgraduate study notes formed the basis of boneschool.com and Ken is a founder of boneschool.com, which is a reference for Orthopaedic Trainees studying for their Orthopaedic Exams.

 As well as his private appointment at the Brisbane Private Hospital, Dr Cutbush has a public appointment at the Princess Alexandra Hospital where he cares for people with upper limb injuries and conditions.
 Dr Cutbush is actively involved in the Brisbane Private Hospital.
 He is the Chairman of the Brisbane Private Hospital Patient Care Review Committee and a member of the Brisbane Private Medical Advisory Committee.

 At the Princess Alexandra Hospital Ken is the supervisor of a Australian Orthopaedic Association (AOA) accredited Fellowship in Shoulder Arthroscopy and Arthroplasty training two Australian or Internationally trained Orthopaedic surgeons in subspecialty shoulder surgery.

 Ken is actively engaged at a state and national level in Australian Surgical Societies.
 He is a member of the Australian Society of Shoulder and Elbow Surgery and the Australian Hand Surgery Society.
 He is the immediate past President of the Queensland Hand Surgery Society and Secretary of the Queensland Shoulder Society.
 Ken is the Queensland Chairman of the Australian Society of Orthopaedic Surgeons and is Scientific Secretary of the Queensland Branch of the Australian Orthopaedic Association.
 He is a member of the Royal Australasian College of Surgeons Queensland Regional Committee.

-The University of Queensland recognized Dr Cutbush for his work teaching medical students and surgical colleagues, his scientific research and for his contribution made through his leadership roles when it appointed him to Associate Professor in 2016.
+The University of Queensland recognized Dr Cutbush for his work teaching medical students and surgical colleagues, his scientific research and for his contribution made through his leadership roles when it appointed him to Associate Professor.